ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-How I Built an AI Chatbot That Actually Understands Your Product Images (And You Can Too!) - <a href="https://medium.com/@deepak.guptha.s/how-i-built-an-ai-chatbot-that-actually-understands-your-product-images-and-you-can-too-4aed624e90de?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Reasons Your Next.js App is Slow (And How to Fix Them) - <a href="https://javascript.plainenglish.io/5-reasons-your-next-js-app-is-slow-and-how-to-fix-them-8ebd99f7d1d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Farooq`**

+<blockquote>You’ve embraced the new App Router in Next.js — it’s exciting with all its new features like Server Components, Streaming, and nested…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2. ✨ The Ultimate Beginner’s Guide to ReactJS Package Managers in 2025 - <a href="https://medium.com/@riki.graha/the-ultimate-beginners-guide-to-reactjs-package-managers-in-2025-23c83d1d187e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak Guptha Sitharaman`**
+✍️ **posted by `Riki Graha`**

-<blockquote>Imagine you’re running an online store and you’ve just shot 50 product images.
+<blockquote>📦 From npm to Bun — How Modern React Developers Run, Build, and Supercharge Their Apps
 Continue reading on Medium »</blockquote>

-<h3>2.
-Understanding useEffectEvent - The New React Hook You Should Know - <a href="https://medium.com/@sattarrasouli/understanding-useeffectevent-the-new-react-hook-you-should-know-861d6edc826e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sattar Rasouli`**

-<blockquote>“Simplify your Effects by separating reactive and non-reactive logic.”
-Continue reading on Medium »</blockquote>

 <h3>3.
-The Economy of the Unseen: A Case Against the Invisible Tax - <a href="https://medium.com/@silentthreads753/the-economy-of-the-unseen-a-case-against-the-invisible-tax-2933d76c021a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Routing Hack: Simplify and Boost productivity! - <a href="https://medium.com/@farid212/react-routing-hack-simplify-and-boost-productivity-16c62ae253cb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Silent Threads`**
+✍️ **posted by `Farid`**

-<blockquote>How unseen labor creates systemic resentment and what we can do to redistribute the cognitive load.
+<blockquote>Today, I’m going to show you a cool and super readable way to manage your routes in a React application using react-router-dom.
 Continue reading on Medium »</blockquote>

-<h3>4. ⚛️ Advanced React.js Topic: Understanding and Implementing React Suspense for Data Fetching - <a href="https://medium.com/@TheEnaModernCoder/%EF%B8%8F-advanced-react-js-topic-understanding-and-implementing-react-suspense-for-data-fetching-984077b9e33b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Bridging React Query’s useQuery() and useMutation() for Real-World Workflows - <a href="https://medium.com/@skyshots/bridging-react-querys-usequery-and-usemutation-for-real-world-workflows-db44adb060e2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ena Modern Coder`**
+✍️ **posted by `sky`**

-<blockquote>React has evolved tremendously over the years — from simple class components to advanced features like hooks, context, and concurrent…
+<blockquote>query invalidation, cache updates, dependent queries, pagination, and background refetching.
 Continue reading on Medium »</blockquote>

-<h3>5. ⚛️ React.js 2025 Deep Dive: Mastering React Server Components (RSC) — The Future of Frontend… - <a href="https://medium.com/@theHackHabitual/%EF%B8%8F-react-js-2025-deep-dive-mastering-react-server-components-rsc-the-future-of-frontend-673c8fd4acc6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+How I Fixed My React Folder Chaos (and Learned to Structure Like a Pro) - <a href="https://medium.com/@sharihhassan/how-i-fixed-my-react-folder-chaos-and-learned-to-structure-like-a-pro-418ebf4d7956?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `sharih hassan`**

-<blockquote>React has always been about building fast and interactive UIs, but with the rise of React Server Components (RSC), the future of frontend…
+<blockquote>When your project grows faster than your structure, things break — not in code, but in logic.
 Continue reading on Medium »</blockquote>

+<h3>6.
+Next.js 16 Beta: Faster, Smarter, and Ready for the Future - <a href="https://joodi.medium.com/next-js-16-beta-faster-smarter-and-ready-for-the-future-4eb7dae44236?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Joodi`**

+<blockquote>Next.js 16 (Beta) just dropped, and it’s shaping up to be one of the biggest leaps forward for the framework.
+The focus this time?
+Speed…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-This Simple VS Code Setting Makes Your Terminal 10× Smarter - <a href="https://joodi.medium.com/this-simple-vs-code-setting-makes-your-terminal-10-smarter-d752dffe4c3a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Reasons Your Next.js App is Slow (And How to Fix Them) - <a href="https://javascript.plainenglish.io/5-reasons-your-next-js-app-is-slow-and-how-to-fix-them-8ebd99f7d1d8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>You know that moment when you’re halfway through typing a command in VS Code, hit Enter, and boom — one typo ruins everything?
-We’ve all…
+<blockquote>You’ve embraced the new App Router in Next.js — it’s exciting with all its new features like Server Components, Streaming, and nested…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The $1,100 Lesson: Why You Should Never Use Company Resources for Personal Project - <a href="https://probir-sarkar.medium.com/the-1-100-lesson-why-you-should-never-use-company-resources-for-personal-project-340eb1b7a1c9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CSS styling, Cards grid, and overlay effect! thanks to cursor ai! - <a href="https://medium.com/@daniyalabbassia1/css-styling-cards-grid-and-overlay-effect-thanks-to-cursor-ai-1aeb56d46393?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Probir Sarkar`**
+✍️ **posted by `Daniyalabbassi`**

-<blockquote>— and why developing is actually the easiest part
+<blockquote>How I Learned to Build Beautiful Anime Cards (Thanks to AI + Curiosity)
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I built a momentum scanner for traders (and got 60+ users in 24 hours) - <a href="https://medium.com/@gonzalorescia_71374/how-i-built-a-momentum-scanner-for-traders-and-got-60-users-in-24-hours-da2ff08be444?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Fixed My React Folder Chaos (and Learned to Structure Like a Pro) - <a href="https://medium.com/@sharihhassan/how-i-fixed-my-react-folder-chaos-and-learned-to-structure-like-a-pro-418ebf4d7956?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gonzalo Rescia`**
+✍️ **posted by `sharih hassan`**

-<blockquote>Building ChartPilot with FastAPI, Next.js, and Polygon data
+<blockquote>When your project grows faster than your structure, things break — not in code, but in logic.
 Continue reading on Medium »</blockquote>

-<h3>4. ⚡ Next.js 15 — The Future of Full-Stack React Development (Deep Dive) - <a href="https://medium.com/@missAvantika/next-js-15-the-future-of-full-stack-react-development-deep-dive-940ec15a0838?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Build a Pricing Page with HeroUI Cards and a Toggle in Next.js - <a href="https://javascript.plainenglish.io/build-a-pricing-page-with-heroui-cards-and-a-toggle-in-next-js-5f46b3331af0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**

-<blockquote>Next.js has evolved far beyond being a simple React framework.
-It’s now a powerful full-stack toolkit that brings together the frontend…
-Continue reading on Medium »</blockquote>

-<h3>5. ⚡ Mastering Next.js 15 Server Actions: The Future of Server-Side Logic - <a href="https://medium.com/@TheblogStacker/mastering-next-js-15-server-actions-the-future-of-server-side-logic-9637b8d629d4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>If you’ve been building apps with Next.js for a while, you already know it has redefined how we build full-stack React applications.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Fixing the “ChunkLoadError” When Deploying Next.js on ECS: What Really Happens Behind the Scenes - <a href="https://medium.com/@erindhoxha/fixing-the-chunkloaderror-when-deploying-next-js-on-ecs-what-really-happens-behind-the-scenes-cccaec824442?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Erind Hoxha`**
+✍️ **posted by `Nithidol Vacharotayan`**

-<blockquote>Have you ever deployed a Next.js app to ECS behind a load balancer, and right after deployment your QA tester reports:
+<blockquote>A great pricing page inspires confidence.
+It shows clarity, flexibility, and trust.
+When you design it well, users decide faster.
+In this…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>